-I use two pie plate for my dredging station.
+I use two pie plates for my dredging station.
 Scramble two eggs into one pie plate and add your tapioca starch to the other along with the salt, pepper and red pepper.

 Melt enough coconut oil in a frying pan so that each piece of chicken is submerged in oil half way.
 (You may have to replenish your oil during the frying process.)
 Dredge your chicken in egg, then the tapioca starch and add to the hot coconut oil in your skillet.
 Turn chicken pieces so that they are fried and golden brown on each side.
 After frying, let chicken drain well on a piece of paper towel to absorb excess oil.

-To make the sauce heat the sesame oil in a frying pan.
-Add garlic and saute for about one minute. add orange juice, zest, vinegar, ground ginger and chicken broth.
+To make the sauce, heat the sesame oil in a frying pan.
+Add garlic and saute for about 30 seconds to one minute making sure not to burn the garlic.
+Add orange juice, zest (not too much), vinegar, ground ginger and chicken broth.
 Heat until bubbling and whisk in tapioca starch.

 Once sauce has thickened add your cooked chicken pieces and stir until all pieces of chicken are well coated with your sticky orange sauce.